nova-rey/Screaming-Penguin/docs/CI_OVERVIEW.md

 overloading Debian mirrors and to keep PR latency low.
 It is intended for periodic validation of the rootfs builder and can be triggered manually when needed.

+## Installer Runtime CI (Phase 5)

+The installer runtime shell scripts are validated by a dedicated CI workflow:

+- **Workflow file:** `.github/workflows/installer-runtime-ci.yml`
+- **Triggers:**
+  - On push and pull request affecting `installer/runtime/**`
+  - Manual (`workflow_dispatch`)

+The job performs a POSIX shell syntax check using `sh -n` over all `installer/runtime/*.sh` files.
+This ensures that the installer orchestration and helper scripts remain syntactically valid without executing them or touching any block devices.

+This workflow complements the main image build and QEMU smoke tests by providing a fast, low-risk verification path focused specifically on the installer runtime.